 Recruitment options in Europe are similar to those in the UK.
-Your choice will depend on the type of staff you need - so you may be using more than one source in your search for staff.
+Your choice will depend on the type of staff you need for your business - so you may be using more than one source in your search for suitable staff.

 Personal contacts are an important source of staff in many European Economic Area (EEA) countries.
 These can be former colleagues, or employees in other businesses you have worked with before.
 Contacts made outside work, eg through socialising, study courses or even through friends and relatives, can also be useful.